Pandas#

 32832 rows × 9 columns

-The use of datetimes also allows a range of other functionality such as resampling, shifting, and rolling windows which can all be seen more of in the documentation linked.
+The use of datetimes also allows a range of other functionality such as resampling, shifting, and rolling windows which can all be explored further in the linked documentation.

 Removing Data#